CERC-Genomic-Medicine/skills_test_2/README.md

 3. **Source of your scripts/code**.
 Please include detailed comments in your source code.
 This will help us better understand your code.

 **Don't send VCF output files!**

+## Evaluation

+The following will be evaluated:
+1. The tool can be easily installed and run.
+2. The tool uses data structures and algorithms adequate for the problem and has reasonable running time and memory usage.
+3. All requested INFO fields are present in the final output VCF files.
+4. Values in the requested INFO fields in the final output VCF files are correct.